el2718/FastQSL/README.md

 * IDL https://www.nv5geospatialsoftware.com/Products/IDL or
 * GDL https://gnudatalanguage.github.io
   * note: setting an environmental variable of GDL_PATH is necessary for write_png.
-If you used one of the binary packages available for Linux then it depends on the distribution:
+If you used one of the binary packages available for Linux, then it depends on the distribution:
 -Ubuntu & Fedora:  /usr/share/gnudatalanguage/lib
 -ArchLinux: /usr/lib/gdl
 -Gentoo: /usr/local/share/gdl
 -MacOS: /opt/local/share/gnudatalanguage/lib
-**Please append such line to ~/.bashrc** (for Ubuntu)
+**Please append such line to ~/.bashrc** (e.g. for Ubuntu)
 export GDL_PATH=/usr/share/gnudatalanguage/lib

 ### For *.f90